felixge/node-fake/Readme.md

 and pre-configured environment.
 * `Scene`: Allows you to stub, mock and fake methods as well as defining the order in which you expect them to be called.
 * `Test`: Provides a simple test framework based on the two classes above.
-You can choose to use this class, or just use the other two within your own system.
+This class is entirely optional.

 ## Todo